box/developer.box.com/content/guides/folders/single/copy.md

 synchronously with the API call.
 The call will not return until the copy operation has completed.

-If the folder contains more than 500 items the copy operation will be executed asynchronously and the API call will return directly yet before the copy operation has completed.
+If the folder contains more than 500 items the copy operation will be run asynchronously and the API call will return directly yet before the copy operation has completed.
 We currently have no API to check when a copy operation has finished.